nubenetes/awesome-kubernetes/docs/dotnet.md

 - [Paradigm framework](https://www.paradigm.net.co) Built for NetCore, and featuring its own ORM and code generation tools, Paradigm sets the stage for a new breed of high-performance, multiplatform applications.
 - Paradigm Framework is a .net core Enterprise libraries, ORM and code scaffolding tool.

-## More donet frameworks and tools
+## More dotnet frameworks and tools
 - [Oakton](https://jasperfx.github.io/oakton/) Add Robust Command Line Options to .Net Applications
 - [Lamar](https://jasperfx.github.io/lamar/) Lamar is a .NET library that provides two pieces of functionality:
     - A fast Inversion of Control Container that natively supports the ASP.Net Core DI abstractions and a subset of the older StructureMap library